Delta Rho Upsilon: History

+Symbols

+The current mascot is the Pink Panther.
+Fraternity members and alumni are called "D.R.s" or "Delta Rhos".
+When the Little Sister organization existed its female auxiliary members were called "Little Sis's".

+Chapters

+In the folfowing list, active chapters are indicated in bold and inactive chapters and institutions are in italics.

+Chapter house

 The fraternity has resided in several houses on the Carroll University campus, some of which have been torn down due to the campus expansion; a former home at 124 McCall Street was long vacant while ownership was litigated beginning in 2001, and an eventual sale concluded in 2012.

-Today, a clubhouse for the Active Chapter/Alumni Association is maintained by the Fraternity at the corner of Hartwell Avenue and East Broadway Street, off campus.
+Today, a clubhouse for the Active Chapter/Alumni Association is maintained by the fraternity at the corner of Hartwell Avenue and East Broadway Street, off campus.

 Property litigation

 Regarding the home at 124 McCall Street, Waukesha, it was designed and built on the site of two former properties by the fraternity's alumni association.
 The Fraternity first occupied the new building in the fall of 1974.
-In a 2002 lawsuit seeking title the alumni asserted they have maintained the property, and had paid all costs for mortgage, maintenance and upkeep.
+In a 2002 lawsuit seeking title, the alumni asserted they have maintained the property, and had paid all costs for mortgage, maintenance, and upkeep.
 Additionally, they asserted expenditures of "between $40,000-$50,000 on upgrades and improvements."
-The College had been the Fraternity's lien holder, which the Fraternity explains was a "convenience", under an agreement that when the property was paid off, the College would transfer title.
-With the mortgage paid, the DRU Alumni Association asserted their demand for title, but this had not been provided; instead, the college offered a buyout in the amount of $138,000.
+The College had been the Fraternity's lien holder, which the Fraternity explains was a "convenience", under an agreement that when the property was paid off, the College would transfer the title.
+With the mortgage paid, the DRU Alumni Association asserted their demand for a title, but this had not been provided; instead, the college offered a buyout for $138,000.
 A lawsuit was filed to adjudicate the matter, later resolved in the fraternity's favor.

 With an eye on another building, in 2011 the alumni had determined to sell the 124 McCall property, which it now owned, but which had been cited by the City with complaints about deferred maintenance.
 These opened the door for unrelated claimants to attempt to seize the property, all of which were denied.
-A buyer was found, and the property sold late in 2011.
+A buyer was found, and the property was sold late in 2011.